lizaelf/sommi-ai/replit.md

 - Applied consistent typography to food pairing sections, wine recommendations, and error states
 - Updated chat interface title from "Chat with your sommelier" to "Chat" with left alignment
 - Removed excessive left and right paddings from chat interface while maintaining proper message spacing
+- Made header completely transparent by default (no background or blur) with smooth transitions when scrolling
 - Implemented comprehensive typography system using Lora serif for headings and Inter for body text
 - All text elements now follow established design library standards for visual consistency